 With the boom of self-publishing, over one million new titles are released each year in the US alone.
 Authors strive to make their book stand out by attending book launches, book clubs, book readings and other functions.
-But how can they generate book sales when these events are cancelled?
 Book reviews are a major way to boost their online presence.
-Here’s how to help your favorite authors through this crisis by reviewing their book.
+Here’s how to help your favorite authors by reviewing their book.

 What should you write?

 If you want to be scholarly, there are guidelines for writing formal book reviews, but you don’t need to go to this length to be useful to the author and potential readers.
 A couple of succinct sentences is enough.

 [Book Title] by [Author Name] is about [list key themes.]
 [Protagonist name] is a [describe key character] protagonist who shows that [key outcome].

 eg. Past Tense by Lee Child is about history, courage and good versus evil.
 Jack Reacher is a tough, yet righteous protagonist who shows that sometimes you have to stray outside the bounds of the law to achieve justice.

 Be honest, but be kind.
 There’s a lot to be said for the old adage, ‘If you don’t have anything nice to say, don’t say anything at all.’

 There are a myriad of online booksellers and most of them invite reviews.
 So where should you start?
 Amazon is the most important one for book sales.
 I’ve also discussed Goodreads as it’s another valuable site.